-- When the temperature is predicted to be between 90° and 94° degrees, student activity outside should be limited to 15 minutes. - When the temperature is predicted to be 95° degrees or higher, students should not be outside after 11:30 a.m.
-The student activity should be limited to 15 minutes. - When the day is designated as a Code Orange Day, student activity should be limited to 15 minutes. - When the day is designated as a Code Red Day, students should remain indoors all day. - Pay Very Close Attention To: - 1.
-Anytime students are outside, you should monitor them as far as what their appearance is as a result of hot weather, and if they are having any physical difficulties. - 2.
-Please encourage students to drink water on hot days.
-They need to drink water to avoid dehydration. - 3.
-A primary concern for all should be asthmatic children.
-They should not play outside on Code Orange Days (\no students are outside on Code Red Days), poor air quality days, or high heat index days.
-These students should be monitored closely-even during the abbreviated recess days.
+- When the heat index is predicted to be between 90° and 94° degrees, student activity outside should be limited to 15 minutes or 20 minutes with breaks. - When the temperature is predicted to be 95° degrees or higher, students are not taken outside after 11:30 a.m.
+The student activity is limited to 15 minutes. - When the day is designated as Code Orange Day, student activity is limited to 15 minutes. - When the day is designated as Code Red Day due to air quality, students should remain indoors all day. - Teachers encourage students to drink water on hot days.
+They need to drink water to avoid dehydration.
+Please ensure all students have a water bottle. - Students will go outside all year long.
+Please ensure that your students are dressed appropriately for daily outside play.